sirkibsirkib/seaso/README.md

 Once the Seaso executor has consumed all standard input, it will parse and check if your Seaso program is well-formed, and if so, will compute and output its denotation.
 The denotation consists of three sets of atoms: _truths_, _unknowns_, and _emissions_.
 Always, truths and unknowns are disjoint, and truths are a superset of emissions.
+Intuitively, unknowns "contain contradictory facts" and emissions "highlight important truths".

 Here is an example output resulting from the above usage.

 ```